-- 3. Official transcript of records that include proof of graduation from a CODA accredited associates degree program in Dental Hygiene from a nationally or regionally accredited institution.
-Official e-transcripts are accepted - 4.
-Copy of Proof of Passing the State Board Exam or Registered Dental Hygienist License (RDH) - 5.
+- 4. Copy of Proof of Passing the State Board Exam or Registered Dental Hygienist License (RDH) - 5.
 Proof of Citizenship/Legal Status Submit documentation to show legal status if not a citizen of the United States.

-Admission Requirements for the Bachelor of Science in Dental Hygiene (Pre-Licensure)BSDH
+Admission Requirements for the Bachelor of Science in Nursing Completion Program (BSN) (RN to BSN) - Online